Skip to main content

 ⚠️ Important Beginner Tips

-• start with small transactions
+• begin with small transactions

 • verify wallet addresses carefully